 Educational Insights Telescope and Microscope Set

-The Educational Insights Telescope and Microscope Set combines a telescope and microscope into a single set.
+The Educational Insights Telescope Set combines a telescope and microscope into a single set.
 The set is designed to offer an introduction to astronomy and microbiology to children 8 and up.
 The telescope boasts magnification from 20x to 80x and comes with two eyepieces.
 Its tabletop design make it portable and easy for children to use.
 The microscope magnifies up to 600x and comes with pre-prepared slides as well as the option for children to create their own slides to explore.
 Consumers report that the set is occasionally difficult to set up, but that it is capable of capturing the interest of children and therefore offering a fun window into the world of astronomy and of microscopes.

 My First Lab Stargazer

 The My First Lab Stargazer is a quality telescope built to last.
 Its durable construction distinguish it from other children’s telescopes, which sometimes receive criticism for feeling too flimsy.
 This scope rests on a metal tripod which can be adjusted based on the height of the child using the tool.
 Its glass optics and stable, steel tripod base guarantee that it will survive use even by children who can sometimes be rough with their belongings.
 In addition, the Stargazer performs well.
 The telescope offers four levels of magnification (45x, m90x, 100x, and 150x), along with a 2x barlow lens and 9mm and 20mm eyepieces.
 The result is a tool that allows children to enjoy their very first views of objects such as the moon, stars, or other planets.
 Other appealing features of the scope include an altazimuth mount and ability to swivel for even easier operation.
 Consumers report having an easy time setting up the scope and enjoying relatively detailed views of the nighttime sky, such as the rings on Saturn.